-Gia Giudice has been receiving acceptance letters for numerous colleges for next fall and The Real Housewives of New Jersey daughter will likely be leaving home to head to Rutgers.
-(ICYMI, Teresa Giudice shared the first letter from Quinnipiac University, then University of Alabama, Penn State, and The University of Scranton soon followed.
-Mazel by the way!
-But it's sure gonna be hard for Teresa to see her eldest daughter go ... even if she's ultimately only going 45 minutes away.
+Gia Giudice received acceptance letters for numerous colleges, and The Real Housewives of New Jersey daughter will soon be leaving home to head to Rutgers.
+(ICYMI, Teresa Giudice shared the first letter from Quinnipiac University, then University of Alabama, Penn State, and The University of Scranton soon followed.)
+It's sure gonna be hard for Teresa to see her eldest daughter go ... even if she's ultimately only going 45 minutes away.

 Just ask The Real Housewives of New York City mom Ramona Singer, who watched her daughter Avery head off to The University of Virginia (she's since graduated), or Dorinda Medley, who was proud but hearbroken when daughter Hannah Lynch went off to Columbia University.
 This past summer, Kyle Richards' 18-year-old daughter Sophia Umansky was off to college in Washington, D.C.

 It can be bittersweet seeing your grown child head off to college; they're now an adult, and if you're lucky, they won't be back home for long post-college.
 Although millennials don't really follow those rules, moving back home to save money after school.